Why Dogs Bite

 Why Dogs Bite: Male Dominant

 Un-neutered males are often more aggressive than female dogs.
 Studies have shown that over 70% of all dog bite attacks were by male dogs who are more territorial and may bite to establish dominance or to establish themselves as the “leader of the pack”.
-This behavior can be controlled by neutering your pets and through dog training.
+This behavior can be controlled by neutering your pets and/or through dog training.

 Why Dogs Bite: Types of Breed